teimg/splitty-expense-manager/README.md

 # Splitty
 ## Description

 _Splitty_ is an expense splitting calculator to be used by groups of friends.
-Developed by all 6 collaborators.
+Developed and completed by all 6 collaborators and therefore currently archived (read only).

 **Product Demo Video**: https://drive.google.com/file/d/1v8WW1kmvlGN8wucCtA3rQiQ3hAuYWuU5/view?usp=sharing